 By now, you must be wondering that what makes this tea such a premium tea which is so expensive and of top-grade quality.
 Well, in this article, you will learn about the health benefit of Silver Needle Ceylon Tea and recipe to prepare a perfect cup of this tea.

-This Silver Needle Ceylon Tea is a unique and rare type of tea produced from the special variety of Camellia Sinensis plant which is exclusively grown in Sri Lanka.
+This amazing Silver Needle White tea — also known as Baihao Yinzhen, White Hair Silver Needle, White Pekoe Silver Needle in other regions of the world — is a unique and rare type of tea produced from the special variety of Camellia Sinensis plant which is exclusively grown in Sri Lanka.
 With the perfect geographical conditions like climate, soil, rain, sunlight, wind, the altitude from sea level, there are special tea plants which are grown in these specific conditions with utmost care to produce this tea.
 All these factors are responsible to bring that super smooth texture of the tea liquor which refreshes you with its rich taste and aroma.

 Taste: The unique flavour of this tea is in itself an out of the world experience.
 It is very refreshing, delicate, mellow and a bit sweet, with a beautiful aftertaste.
 It sometimes gives a juicy or citrus undertone reminiscent of tangerine or mandarin orange.

 Colour: Its liquor ranges from ivory to golden pale colour which may contain some silvery-white downy hairs floating in it, which reflect the light and make the tea shimmering in the light.

 Aroma: The special aroma of this tea is light, sweet, and floral, like fresh wildflowers with a hint of honey.